 Frost with chocolate frosting.

 Using chocolate sprinkles, cover half the cake to resemble dirt.

 Add trees to one corner, creating a little forest.

-Using white chocolate chips as fire pit stones, surround the fire.
+Using white chocolate chips or other hard candies as fire pit stones, surround the fire.

 Place a sparkler candle in the center of the fire.